6.15.2 Name token

 This code assumes that a word has default compilation semantics if the xt part of its compilation token is the xt of compile,.

-The closest thing to the nt in older Forth systems is the name field address (NFA), but there are significant differences: in older Forth systems each word had a unique NFA, LFA, CFA and PFA (in this order, or LFA, NFA, CFA, PFA) and there were words for getting from one to the next.
-In contrast, in Gforth several nts can get the same xt from name>interpret xt; there is a link field in the structure identified by the name token, but searching usually uses a hash table external to these structures; the name in Gforth has a cell-wide count-and-flags field, and the nt is not implemented as the address of that count field.
+The closest thing to the nt in classic Forth systems like fig-Forth is the name field address (NFA), but there are significant differences: in older Forth systems each word has a unique NFA, LFA, CFA and PFA (in this order, or LFA, NFA, CFA, PFA) and there are words for getting from one to the next.
+By contrast, in Gforth in general there is an n:1 relation between name tokens and the xt representing interpretation semantics; i.e., when you pass different nts to name>interpret, the result may be the same xt.